taniabezancon/taniabezancon/README.md

 ## 📖  What I am currently learning / improving on

+In recent years I have focused on mobile development so I trained in ReactNative
+TypeScript
+Jest

+I am in my 3rd year of schooling at Epitech so I also had the opportunity to be fully trained in C, C++ as well as other languages that are added during the projects.

 ## 👾  What I am interested in learning at some point

 ## 🔍  Where to find me